-1.3.1 Overview of Available Planning and Design Support Materials
+1.3.1 Overview

-Danfoss provides access to a consolidated product environment that supports throughout the product lifecycle.
+Danfoss provides access to comprehensive product information that supports throughout the product lifecycle.

-All iC7 series design guides, installation guides, safety guides, operating guides, and application guides are available for download at https://www.danfoss.com.
+All iC7 series design guides, installation guides, safety guides, operating guides, and application guides are available for download at www.danfoss.com.
 It is also possible to order printed guides.

-For each iC7 drive, 2D and 3D drawings, and wiring schematics are available in standard file formats.
+For each iC7 drive or power converter, 2D and 3D drawings, and wiring diagrams are available in standard file formats.
 EPLAN files with macros, technical data, and 3D models are also provided to support in the system design.

-Configuration files for drives are also available.
-MyDrive® Suite provides tools that support the entire lifecycle of the drive, from system design to service.
-MyDrive® Suite is available at https://suite.mydrive.danfoss.com/.
+Configuration files for drives or power converters are also available.
+MyDrive® Suite provides tools that support the entire lifecycle of the product, from system design to service.
+MyDrive® Suite is available at suite.mydrive.danfoss.com/.